The Kerman-Sawyer trace theorem for product Morrey spaces: The dyadic analysis

 where $3Q$ denotes the cube with the same center as $Q$ with triple side length.
-The first estimate follows from a simple geometric consideration for cubes, while the second one is proved in \cite[Section 4]{Moen09} and \cite[Lemma 2.1]{ISST3}.
-Therefore, through the dyadic grid argument, in order to prove Theorems \ref{thm1.1} and \ref{thm1.2}, it suffices to establish the estimates for the following dyadic discrete-type operators.
+This fact is proved in \cite[Section 4]{Moen09} and \cite[Lemma 2.1]{ISST3}.
+Therefore, through the dyadic grid argument, in order to prove Theorem \ref{thm1.3}, it suffices to establish the estimates for the following dyadic discrete-type operator.
 Define